tequeter/dryspec/UI-Codex.md

 ## How to use `/prompts:leansdd`

-Call `/prompts:leansdd` followed by a short description of what you want.
-The text after the command is treated as the main task description; the assistant will ask a few clarifying questions only when needed and then respond concisely.
+Start by running `/prompts:leansdd` in Codex CLI to load the LeanSDD-aware assistant for your current repository.
+Its first reply is a short confirmation of its role and capabilities and an invitation to describe what you want to work on; it does not proactively scan or summarize your specs or code until you ask.

-You stay in the same conversation the whole time: `/prompts:leansdd` does not create modes or subtasks.
-You can paste files, diffs, or summaries as needed, and ask follow-up questions or new tasks in the same chat.
+After that initial handshake, just send normal messages describing your task (for example, “Help me draft a Constitution for…” or “Review these FRs for LeanSDD issues”). `/prompts:leansdd` does not create modes or subtasks; everything happens in a single conversation where you can paste files, diffs, or summaries as needed and steer the work with follow-up questions.

 Below are common task types and example interactions.